Wizzywig: Characters

 Kevin's childhood friend, his name is a reference to the main character in George Orwell's Nineteen Eighty-Four.
 Winston becomes involved in Kevin's various activities.
 "While Kevin's interest in hacking [is] almost purely a type of intellectual exercise, Winston [is] more fascinated by its political (and otherwise anarchic) possibilities."
-As a young adult, Winston starts a radio show called Off the Rocker (a reference to Off the Hook).
+As a young adult, Winston starts a radio show called Off the Rocker.
+Winston Smith is based on Emmanuel Goldstein, and Off the Rocker is based on Off the Hook.